AaronBratcher/ALBNoSQLDB/README.md

 let data = try!
 JSONSerialization.data(withJSONObject: dict, options: .prettyPrinted) let json = String(data: data, encoding: .utf8)!
-if ALBNoSQLDB.shared.setValueInTable(table, for: key, to: json)    // value was set properly
+// the key object in the json value is ignored in the setValue method if ALBNoSQLDB.shared.setValueInTable(table, for: key, to: json)    // value was set properly
 	// success
 } else {